 - Urnova never dreamed of working for the government.
-Having graduated with a law degree, she joined Ernst & Young and then worked for Clifford Chance, relocated and received her LLM degree.
+Having graduated from the faculty of law, she joined Ernst & Young.
 However, in 2012, she was invited to work for City Hall.
 After turning down the offer several times, she finally took her friends’ advice not to be a “fool” and accepted the position.
 Urnova became an advisor to Moscow’s deputy mayor and developed the rules, still in place today, governing how events are organized.
 Later, Urnova was responsible for legal advice regarding the installation of new memorials and the development of pedestrian zones and parks.
 At the beginning, the work was interesting but by the mid-2010s, City Hall stopped coming up with new projects, and Urnova’s boss Sergei Kapkov, a former top manager for billionaire Roman Abramovich, resigned.
 Urnova decided to leave Russia.

 - She said it was very scary to leave.
 “It is easy to drop everything when things aren’t going well, but everything was going well,” she recalls.
 Nevertheless, she was accepted to Georgetown University in 2016 to study culture, communications and technology.
 She had to save every cent: “I often walked three kilometers to save the $1.50 I would have had to pay for a bus ticket”.
 After graduating, Urnova wanted to stay in the U.S. and work there (a F1 visa allows for this), but sending out 50 CVs a day didn’t lead anywhere.
 “Then I thought that I’m worthless.
 I had only one thought — ‘I’m shit’ — English isn’t my native language, locals know the market better,” she said.
 Urnova switched from emailing to networking, and met with lots of people: in the end, she was offered a job running the New York office of a major VoIP company.
 Now she has 12 people in her team, some of whom work remotely.